JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 Julia is open source and can be downloaded from [JuliaLang.org](https://JuliaLang.org) and is available for all major operating systems.
 After you download and install, then you have Julia installed and can access the **REPL**, or Read-Eval-Print-Loop, which can run complete programs or [function as powerful day-to-day calculator](https://krasjet.com/rnd.wlk/julia/).
 However, many people find it more comfortable to work in a text editor or **IDE** (Integrated Development Environment).

-If you want a pre-packaged solution with a curated set of packages, consider the JuliaPro installation available from [Julia Computing](https://juliacomputing.com/), which has optional upgrades for more turn-key enterprise support.
+If you are looking for managed installations with a curated set of packages for use within an organization, there are ways to self-host package repositories and otherwise administratively manage packages.
+[Julia Computing](https://juliacomputing.com/) offers managed support with enterprise solutions, including push-button cloud compute capabilities.

 ### Package Management